 Information on a variety of food-related issues can be searched or browsed on the site.
 Topics include adult nutrition, nutrition for children and adolescents, dietary fats and fat replacers, and food safety information.

 Nutrient Data Laboratory | en español

 Detailed nutrition information for more than a thousand foods can be searched on this site provided by the Agricultural Research Service of the U.S. Department of Agriculture.

 This searchable site provides access to all government Web sites with nutrition and dietary information, including: prevention of food-related diseases, the food pyramid, food labels, health management, recipes, nutrition and food assistance programs, and more.

 This site contains information about donating organs with links to other sites and organizations from the U.S. Department of Health and Human Services.
 Includes a printable donor card in Adobe Portable Document File format.

-The American Medical Association's Physician's Select database contains basic background information on all US licensed MDs and Doctors of Osteopathy.
+The American Medical Association's Doctor Finder database contains basic background information on all licensed physicians in the United States.
 Search by physician's name or specialty.